Frequently asked questions

 Do AIRPHX units create any smells?

 Close to the unit or in spaces smaller than recommended in the User Guide you may detect the smell of the disinfecting molecules before they have had an opportunity to dissipate into the treatment space.
-Even very close to the units, the disinfecting molecules are safe and well below OSHA limits.
-Once the molecules have had a chance to dissipate, the level of oxidizing molecules in the treatment space is typically less than 1/50 of the OSHA limits.
+Even very close to the units, the disinfecting molecules are safe and far below regulatory limits.

 How do I know AIRPHX is working?